The Urantia Book

 (1694.5) 151:4.7 Many other parables spoke Jesus to the multitudes.
 In fact, from this time forward he seldom taught the masses except by this means.
 After speaking to a public audience in parables, he would, during the evening classes, more fully and explicitly expound his teachings to the apostles and the evangelists.

 (1694.6) 151:5.1 The multitude continued to increase throughout the week.
 On Sabbath Jesus hastened away to the hills, but when Sunday morning came, the crowds returned.
-Jesus spoke to them in the early afternoon after the preaching of Peter, and when he had finished, he said to his apostles:
+Jesus spoke to them in the early afternoon after the preaching of Peter, and when he had finished, he said to his apostles: “I am weary of the throngs; let us cross over to the other side that we may rest for a day.”

 (1694.7) 151:5.2 On the way across the lake they encountered one of those violent and sudden windstorms which are characteristic of the Sea of Galilee, especially at this season of the year.
 This body of water is almost seven hundred feet below the level of the sea and is surrounded by high banks, especially on the west.
 There are steep gorges leading up from the lake into the hills, and as the heated air rises in a pocket over the lake during the day, there is a tendency after sunset for the cooling air of the gorges to rush down upon the lake.
 These gales come on quickly and sometimes go away just as suddenly.